ricatosin/bank-api/README.md

 [![BANK-API]](https://rtosin.herokuapp.com/)
-This project is my implementation of a Bank-Api is an Non-Persistent Endpoint developed with NodeJs and Express.
+This project is my implementation of a Bank-Api is a Non-Persistent Endpoint developed with NodeJs and Express.

-Bank Api is a simple non persisten Api that simulate account Creation and some othjer basic functionalities .
+Bank Api is a simple non persisten Api that simulate account Creation and some other basic functionalities .

 ## Getting Started